-We are pleased to announce Jose Luis Peralvo will be returning to guide Bolivia after leading our previous Expeditions.
-See our cybercast for the most recent highlights.
+We are pleased to announce that Jose Luis Peralvo will be returning to guide Bolivia after leading our previous expeditions.

 Pequeño Alpamayo (17,618 ft/5,370m)